linode/docs/docs/guides/web-servers/php/php-composer/index.md

 Loading composer repositories with package information Updating dependencies
 Lock file operations: 2 installs, 0 updates, 0 removals

 - Locking ircmaxell/random-lib (v1.2.0)
 - Locking ircmaxell/security-lib (v1.1.0)
 Writing lock file
 Installing dependencies from lock file (including require-dev) Package operations: 2 installs, 0 updates, 0 removals
 - Downloading ircmaxell/security-lib (v1.1.0)
 - Downloading ircmaxell/random-lib (v1.2.0)
 - Installing ircmaxell/security-lib (v1.1.0): Extracting archive
 - Installing ircmaxell/random-lib (v1.2.0): Extracting archive
 Generating autoload files
     {{< /output >}}

-5. Review the `composer.json` file to ensure it is correct.
+1. Review the `composer.json` file to ensure it is correct.
 In certain circumstances, you might have to edit this information.

     {{< note >}}
 The `^` symbol in front of the version number for the package tells Composer what versions are allowed.
 It means version `1.2` is the minimum version but any `1.x` version is allowed.
-This setting provides the maximum flexibility.
+This setting provides maximum flexibility.
 Other symbols might tighten or loosen the allowable range.
 If no symbol is present, only version `1.2` is allowed, with no further updates permitted.
-For more information on versioning, see the [*Composer Version Documentation*](https://getcomposer.org/doc/articles/versions.md).
+For more information on versioning, see the [Composer Version Documentation](https://getcomposer.org/doc/articles/versions.md).
     {{< /note >}}

         cat composer.json